 - The Column filter – selecting only affected columns

 - The Row filter – selecting on the affected sub-set of rows

-Once the databases are selected, click the Show advanced options button, in the bottom left corner of the New project window, and click the Object filter tab:
+Once the databases are selected, expand the Advanced options, in the New project window, and click the Object filter tab:

 In the Object filter tab, by default, all objects will be checked.
 Uncheck all objects and just check the ones that contain affected data changes:

-You can additionally filter objects by providing specific conditions in the Filter editor window.
-By clicking on the Edit filter button, in the top right corner of the object list, you can select custom filter criteria for the tables, or the views.
-Using the Filter editor feature, you can include/exclude objects for the comparison process.
+To additionally filter objects, provide specific conditions in the Filter editor window.
+By clicking on the Edit filter button, in the top right-corner of the object list, select custom filter criteria for the tables, or the views.
+Using the Filter editor feature, include/exclude objects for the comparison process.

-With the Filter editor feature, you have the ability to specify custom conditions to include only the desired tables/views for the comparison.
-For example, if you want to include only tables that are under “Production” schema and their names are equal to “Orders” or contain the word “Person”, conditions could be specified as shown below:
+The Filter editor feature allows users to specify custom conditions to include only the desired tables/views for the comparison.
+For example, if there is a need to include only tables that are under Production schema and their names contain the Product word, conditions could be specified as shown below:

 After setting up the conditions, tables will be filtered and only the ones that meet the condition will be shown in the Object filter list:

 If the affected data can be narrowed to a specific column, these can be filtered as well.
-For the selected object, click the arrow button in the Columns column:
+For the selected object, click the ellipse button in the Columns column: